Casio

 An adjustable-height bench helps maintain proper posture during long practice sessions.

-The RP-107 edges ahead in Night Practice and Touch Reality.
+the RP-107 is stronger in quiet practice and piano-like touch.
 The AP-S200 costs $201 less.
-Choose the RP-107 if you prioritize quiet practice.
+Choose the RP-107 if quiet practice matters most.

-Roland RP-107 →The AP-S200 scores higher in Touch Reality.
-Choose the AP-S200 if you prioritize realistic touch.
+Roland RP-107 →The AP-S200 scores higher in piano-like touch.
+Choose the AP-S200 if piano-like touch matters most.

-Yamaha YDP-145 →The AP-S200 scores higher in Touch Reality, while the KDP75 edges ahead in Night Practice.
+Yamaha YDP-145 →The AP-S200 scores higher in piano-like touch, while the KDP75 is stronger in quiet practice.
 The KDP75 costs $100 less.
-Choose the AP-S200 if you prioritize realistic touch.
+Choose the AP-S200 if piano-like touch matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.